Wilmington Personal Injury Attorneys

 Social Security Disability Information

-If you are seeking benefits through Social Security Disability, our legal team is ready to get to work for you.
-We can assist with the initial application or help you file an appeal if your SSD application for benefits has been denied.
-The Social Security Administration Office in Wilmington is located at 1528 S 16th St, Wilmington, NC 28401.
+If you are seeking benefits through Social Security Disability, our lawyers can assist with those claims, as well.
+We can help you file an appeal if your SSD application for benefits has been denied.
+The Social Security Administration Office is located at 1528 S 16th St, Wilmington, NC 28401.

-Our team at Riddle & Brantley stands ready to protect your rights.
-We genuinely care about each person we represent and are committed to providing the highest level of client services to you.
-Call us today so we can talk to you about your case.
-We are here to help you seek justice.
-Call now.
+The team at Riddle & Brantley stands ready to protect your rights.
+We genuinely care about each person we represent and are committed to providing the highest level of client service.
+Call us today at (910) 889-4064 so we can talk with you about your case.
+We would love to help however they can.

-In-person consultations are available in our Wilmington office by appointment only, however free consultations are always available from anywhere by phone, email, text or video conference.
+In-person consultations are available in our office by appointment only; however, free consultations are always available from anywhere by phone, email, text or video conference.
 There is no in-person meeting required to get started on your case.
-Call 1-800-525-7111 today for a FREE, no-obligation consultation.
+Call (910) 889-4064 today for a FREE, no-obligation consultation.
+You can also complete the convenient form below if you prefer.

-Don’t wait — the longer you wait to contact a Wilmington personal injury lawyer at Riddle & Brantley, the harder it may be to win your case and recover the compensation you need and deserve.
+Don’t wait — the longer you wait to contact a lawyer at Riddle & Brantley, the harder it may be to win your case and recover the compensation you need and deserve.